 As we all witnessed, several large organisations – including Britain’s NHS – were crippled by the virus, which managed to infect more-than 200,000 computers in over 150 countries, including several in Australia.

 Having proper end-point security depends on getting the right combination of best-practice technologies and solutions.
 They also need to be up-to-date, integrating with both heuristic and signature-based alert systems, working seamlessly across cloud, on-premise and hybrid environments.

+Brennan IT has helped some of Australia’s most successful companies identify their IT security challenges and implement tailored solutions.
 Talk to one of our security experts today about how we can help protect your organisation from criminals that would do it harm.